-Original Notes from Joseph Smith's Journal: design of the great God. in sending us into this world. and organize[n]g us to prepare us for the Eternal world. - I shall keep in my own bosom.
+Original Notes from Joseph Smith's Journal: I shall keep in my own bosom.

-Expanded Version from Joseph Smith's History: The design of the great God in sending us into this world, and organizing us to prepare us for the eternal worlds, I shall keep in my own bosom at present. ...
-Paul ascended into the third heavens,181 and he could understand the three principal rounds of Jacob's ladder182 - the telestial, the terrestrial, and the celestial glories or kingdoms,183 where Paul saw and heard things which were not lawful for him to utter.184 I could explain a hundred fold more185 than I ever have of the glories of the kingdoms manifested to me in the vision,186 were I permitted, and were the people prepared to receive them.187
+Expanded Version from Joseph Smith's History: I shall keep in my own bosom at present. ...
+Paul ascended into the third heavens,232 and he could understand the three principal rounds of Jacob's ladder233 - the telestial, the terrestrial, and the celestial glories or kingdoms,234 where Paul saw and heard things which were not lawful for him to utter.235 I could explain a hundred fold more236 than I ever have of the glories of the kingdoms manifested to me in the vision,237 were I permitted, and were the people prepared to receive them.238 [Note that I have inserted the church historians' expansion regarding Paul's ascent, previously discussed above in the "ladder and rainbow" section, into what appears to be its proper place so that the three accounts of this section of the sermon can be compared more easily.]

-Original Notes in the Martha Jane Knowlton Coray Notebook:188 There are some things in my own bosom that must remain there.
+Original Notes in the Martha Jane Knowlton Coray Notebook:239 There are some things in my own bosom that must remain there.
 If Paul could say I Knew a man who ascended to the third heaven & saw things unlawful for man to utter, I more.